 Saving water doesn’t have to mean sacrificing your precious showering experience (well, maybe it does if you follow our last recommendation on ways to conserve water.)

-We figured that we'd take an alternate approach to help you save water without having to shower underneath a light dusting of water mist.
-That's why we collaborated to find the 5 best ways to converse water without resorting a low flow shower head.
-We hope you'll find that saving water is not only fun, but that it can be life changing!
+We figured that we'd take an alternative approach to help you save water without having to shower underneath a light dusting of water mist.
+That's why we collaborated to find the 5 best ways to conserve water without resorting to a low flow shower head.
+We hope you'll find that saving water is not only fun, but can even enhance your shower experience.

 Play Some Music!

 Before you even get into the shower, put together a playlist that coincides with your desired shower length.
 Find 1 or 2 songs that you really like that are about 5 minutes in total length.
 When the playlist is over, you’ll know it’s time to get out of the shower.